LaganYT/LRCLIB-Frontend/README.md

 5. Enter your synced lyrics in the provided textarea.

-6. Upload your audio file using the file input.
+6. Upload your audio file using the file input (required).
+The duration will be automatically obtained from the audio file.

 7. Use the "Sync Line" button to sync each line of lyrics with the audio.